Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Mapping Herglotz densities to Helmholtz solutions

 The integral representation \(Tv\) in \eqref{eq:Herglotz-transform} is similar to the Herglotz representation~\eqref{eq:Herglotz-ppw}.
 This is the reason why we refer to elements of \(\mathcal{A}\) as \emph{Herglotz densities}.
-The result of Corollary~\ref{cor:Ta=tb} establishes that, for any \(p \in \mathbb{Z}\), the Herglotz densities \(\tau_{p}^{-1}a_{p}\) of the circular waves \(b_{p}\) are bounded in the \(\mathcal{A}\)-norm by \(\tau_{-}^{-1}\), hence uniformly with respect to the index \(p\).
-This should be contrasted with the standard Herglotz representation~\eqref{eq:Herglotz-representation-of-bp-using-ppw} using only propagative plane waves, where the associated Herglotz densities cannot be bounded uniformly with respect to the index \(p\) in \(L^{2}([0,2\pi])\).
-As we explained in Section~\ref{sec:Herglotz-representation}, not all Helmholtz solutions admit a Herglotz representation that uses only propagative plane waves~\eqref{eq:Herglotz-ppw} (with density \(v\in L^{2}(\partial B_{1})\)).
-In contrast, by allowing evanescent waves, the generalized Herglotz representation~\eqref{eq:Herglotz-transform} can represent any Helmholtz solution.
+For any \(p \in \mathbb{Z}\), the Herglotz densities \(\tau_{p}^{-1}a_{p}\) of the circular waves \(b_{p}\) are bounded in the \(\mathcal{A}\)-norm by \(\tau_{-}^{-1}\), hence uniformly with respect to the index \(p\).
+This should be contrasted with the standard Herglotz representation~\eqref{eq:Herglotz-representation-of-bp-using-ppw} using only PPWs, where the associated Herglotz densities cannot be bounded uniformly with respect to the index \(p\) in \(L^{2}([0,2\pi])\).
+As we explained in Section~\ref{sec:Herglotz-representation}, not all Helmholtz solutions admit a bounded Herglotz representation that uses only PPWs~\eqref{eq:Herglotz-ppw} (with density \(v\in L^{2}([0,2\pi])\)).
+In contrast, using EPWs the generalized Herglotz representation~\eqref{eq:Herglotz-transform} can represent any Helmholtz solution.
 Indeed, since \(T\) is an isomorphism between \(\mathcal{A}\) and \(\mathcal{B}\), for any \(u\in\mathcal{B}\), there exists a unique \(v\in\mathcal{A}\) such that \(u=Tv\).
-The price to pay for this result is the need for a two-dimensional parameter domain (the cylinder $Y$) in place of a one-dimensional one ($\partial B_1$) and thus of a double integral; the added dimension corresponds to the evanescence parameter $\zeta$.
+The price to pay for this result is the need for a two-dimensional parameter domain, the cylinder $Y$, in place of a one-dimensional one, the interval $[0,2\pi)$, and thus of a double integral; the added dimension corresponds to the evanescence parameter $\zeta$.

-In some sense, Theorem~\ref{th:T_op} is a stability result stated at the continuous level.
-What we aim next is to obtain a discrete version of this integral representation.
+Theorem~\ref{th:T_op} is a stability result stated at the continuous level.
+Next, we aim to obtain a discrete version of this integral representation.

 \paragraph{Analysis operator.}